Fat Thursday: Keep Eating and Never Regret

 The moral message of the image (which most probably is l’Ange’s self-portrait) is clear: check out the figure holding the lighted torch and enjoying the view of the young (and quite handsome, ahem) man indulging in drink – it is nobody else but the horned devil!
 Keep away boy or it will end badly!
 The flickering flame makes the atmosphere strictly Caravaggesque: the play of light and shadow emphasizes the drama of the situation.

-To finish off Fat Thursday with style, I’m showing you this aristocratic scene.
-I just love how the pet dog of the fat man defends his bones and meat.
+I’m showing you this aristocratic scene to finish off Fat Thursday with style.
+I love how the pet dog of the fat man defends his bones and meat.
 This is called dedication.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.